j00shi/chrome/README.md

 - SCSS files compile to CSS using VSCode extensions like Live Sass Compiler.
 - Use Prettier for code formatting
 - File Structure:
-    - chrome/ → Where Firefox locates the custom styles userChrome.css and userContent.css.
+    - `chrome/` → Where Firefox locates the custom styles userChrome.css and userContent.(s)css.
-    - styleEditor.css → Is the custom styling for the Sidebery sidebar.
+    - `styleEditor.(s)css` → Is the custom styling for the Sidebery sidebar.
-    - userChrome.css → Custom styling for the entire Firefox browser.
+    - `userChrome.(s)css` → Custom styling for the entire Firefox browser.
-    - userContent.css → Custom styling for the Firefox Home page.
+    - `userContent.(s)css` → Custom styling for the Firefox Home page.
+    - `_betterTiles.scss` (optional) → Further styling for the new tab page.
+It might break after an update, which is why it's opt-in.

 ### How to Enable the Browser Toolbox